 Wynyard School

-A month after the Lewis family moves into Little Lea in May 1905, Warren goes to Wynyard School, a boarding school in Watford, Hertfordshire, England.
-After the death of Mother Flora, Father Albert sends Clive to Wynyard School in September 1908 so that he could be with his brother Warren.
+A month after the Lewis family moved from Dundela Villas to Little Lea in April 1905, Clive’s brother Warren goes to Wynyard School, a boarding school in Watford, Hertfordshire, England.
+After the death of Mother Flora in August 1908, Father Albert sends Clive to Wynyard School in September so that he could be with his brother.
 Wynyard is terrible.
-The boys write to their father and complain about the school, and ask if they could go to Campbell College near home.
+The boys write to their father, complaining about the school, and ask if they could go to Campbell College near home.
 In September 1909, Warren goes to Malvern College, but Clive returns to Wynyard for two more terms.
-The school closes permanently in 1910 and its building is demolished in 1992.
+He leaves the school in June 1910.
+Due to appalling conditions, the school then closes permanently.
+Its building is demolished in 1992.

 Campbell College

-In September 1910, Clive goes to Campbell College, which is located about a mile from his home, Little Lea.
+In September 1910, Clive goes to Campbell College, about a mile from his home, Little Lea.
 He is a boarding student.
 Campbell College is an improvement over Wynyard School, but Clive spends little time at Campbell as he falls ill in November 1910.

 Cherbourg School